Hypothalamic–pituitary–adrenal axis: Anatomy

 CRH and vasopressin are released from neurosecretory nerve terminals at the median eminence.
 CRH is transported to the anterior pituitary through the portal blood vessel system of the hypophyseal stalk and vasopressin is transported by axonal transport to the posterior pituitary gland.
 There, CRH and vasopressin act synergistically to stimulate the secretion of stored ACTH from corticotrope cells.
-ACTH is transported by the blood to the adrenal cortex of the adrenal gland, where it rapidly stimulates biosynthesis of corticosteroids such as cortisol from cholesterol.
+ACTH is transported by the blood to the adrenal cortex of the adrenal gland, where it rapidly stimulates the biosynthesis of corticosteroids such as cortisol from cholesterol.
 Cortisol is a major stress hormone and has effects on many tissues in the body, including the brain.
-In the brain, cortisol acts on two types of receptor – mineralocorticoid receptors and glucocorticoid receptors, and these are expressed by many different types of neurons.
+In the brain, cortisol acts on two types of receptors: mineralocorticoid receptors and glucocorticoid receptors, and these are expressed by many different types of neurons.
 One important target of glucocorticoids is the hypothalamus, which is a major controlling centre of the HPA axis.

-Vasopressin can be thought of as "water conservation hormone" and is also known as "antidiuretic hormone".
+Vasopressin can be thought of as "water conservation hormone" and is also known as "antidiuretic hormone(ADH)".
 It is released when the body is dehydrated and has potent water-conserving effects on the kidney.
 It is also a potent vasoconstrictor.

-Important to the function of the HPA axis are some of the feedback loops:
+Important to the function of the HPA axis are some of the following feedback loops: